jmbredenberg/Mafia-rules/README.md

 ##Town Roles:

+Moderators will randomly and independently assign roles to players.
+(Except for Mafia / Serial Killers, which are not assigned independently because there are a fixed number of mafia in game, and something about having an even number of gay knights.)
+Mods reserve the right to re-randomize the roles until they achieve a role distribution they're happy with.

 ###Investigator

 Once per day, an investigator may ask the Mods a question of the form "Did X kill Y?"
 A single investigator can only ever ask one question about Y's death; in future investigations they must ask about other deaths.
 (Police officers who are also investigators have a possible exception.)